 The Rockefeller Center Christmas Tree is a symbol of the holiday season, not only to those who live in New York City, but to many of us who live in other areas of the United States that have become captured by it’s glow through photographs, movies, and television shows throughout our lifetime.
 It’s expected that around 125 million New Yorkers and visitors will view the tree this year, which is usually a Norway spruce ranging 69 to 100 feet tall.
-In honor of this year’s lighting, let’s explore a brief history of the famous Christmas tree.
+In honor of this year’s tree, let’s explore a brief history of the famous Christmas tree.

 Unlike the massive and bright tree that is used these days, the first Christmas tree that was erected at the Rockefeller site was quite modest in comparison.
 At around 20 feet tall, the tree was put up by depression-era construction workers who on Christmas Eve placed it on the muddy space that would soon become the Rockefeller Center.
 They then decorated the balsam fir with items such as strings of cranberries, paper garland, and tin cans.
 Unlike many others in the city, these workers had much cause for celebration as they put up the tree- they were actually getting ready to receive a paycheck.
 When the first buildings of the center were opened in 1933, a Rockefeller Center publicist organized the first official tree-lighting ceremony, and as the tradition continued, they added the famous ice-skating rink in 1936.